ceoche/bvalid/README.md

 #### Validation

-To verify a business object that is annotated, create a `BValidator` using `BValidatorAnnotationBuilder` :
+To verify a business object that is annotated, create a `BValidator` using `AnnotationResolver` :

 ```java
 import io.github.ceoche.bvalid.BValidator;